MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/plans.md

 You can do the following with plans:

-1. Launch a 12-week plan for the identified group, who experience the plan through [MyAnalytics](../myanalytics/mya-landing-page.md).
+1. [Launch a plan](#launch-a-plan) for the identified group, who experience the plan through [MyAnalytics](../myanalytics/mya-landing-page.md).
-2. Track the progress of the plan while it is underway, and the ROI of the plan after it ends.
+2. [Manage and track a plan's progress](#manage-and-track-plans) while it is underway, and the ROI of the plan after it ends.

 ## Launch a plan